Hands writing notes with a pencil, with open text book alongside notebook

 Why choose SPH?

-We are a long standing provider of rapid evidence reviews for local and national clients.
-Over the past 15 years we have undertaken over 400 rapid evidence reviews and have successfully defended decisions based on our evidence at judicial review.
+We are a long-standing provider of rapid evidence reviews for local and national clients.
+Over the years we have undertaken hundreds of rapid evidence reviews and have successfully defended decisions based on our evidence at judicial review.
 We have a strong team of experienced reviewers within SPH and can call on further expert capacity from our extensive pool of associates.
 Please get in touch via our contact page.

 Case Studies